mtmanning93/Reach_reports/README.md

 ### Kanban Board

-To help the visualisation of tasks in the project I implemented a Kanban board, using GitHub projects.
+To help with the visualization of tasks in the project I implemented a Kanban board, using GitHub projects.
 The board was seperated into 3 columns; To Do, In Progress, and Done.
 All issues in the backlog were automatically added to the Kanban 'To Do' column.
-Throughout the build I would take all issues from the current iteration into the 'In Progress' column.
+Throughout the build, I would take all issues from the current iteration into the 'In Progress' column.
 Once all tasks were completed in the issue I would move the issue over to the 'Done' column.

 When possible I would close an issue from the terminal using the `close #10` command from inside a commit message.
 This would automatically move the issue into the 'Done' column.